Anoy-H/GameCafe-Slot-Management-System-in-C/README.md

 3. Run
 Write in the terminal: "./TheNameYouWroteInThePreviousCommand"

-For example:
+For example, write the following commands in sequence:
-gcc main.c gameCafe.c -o gameCafeExecutable
+* gcc main.c gameCafe.c -o gameCafeExecutable
-./gameCafeExecutable
+* ./gameCafeExecutable

 or directly run the GameCafeProjectExecutableFile.exe.
 Note: Keep all the files in the same folder including the .txt files.